woodpeckershop/woodpeckershop/README.md

 A developer with skills in both the front-end and back-end of web applications, and a background in Engineering and Project Management.

-Passionate about learning new tech stacks and applying them to build websites and applications.
+Passionate about learning new tech stacks and creating products that are convenient, accessible and easy to use.

 An engineering-minded problem solver, effective communicator, and stakeholder-focused project management professional.